 I have kids now and the experience of having kids has taught me so much.
 I laugh at myself for the things I said I would never give them before I had them.
 Although I am still the mean Mommy that isn’t too happy about giving them sugar.
 Just give my kid’s ice cream and see what happens and you will understand.
 I love learning along with my kids.
 I will admit I evolve my parenting views as we go along.
 We can never know what kind of parent we will be like, or what we will and won’t do until we are in those very moments to make those decisions.

 Do your kid’s have tablets?
 How much do you teach them about online safety and how much do you use security to ensure their safety on their tablets?
-Any questions, just comment below, I would be happy to help or find more helpful tips, answers to your questions at AO Cyber Aware here.
+Any questions, just comment below, I would be happy to help.
 There are even articles to help keep you safe from unwanted trolls online.
 Let’s make online safe for kids so they can continue to educate themselves as much as we educate them.